CakeRobotics/crl/docs/source/bare.rst

         If just you want to run the program in a simulation environment:

         - Add ``--sim`` argument to ``cake`` command.
-This will tell cake to disable hardware operations, and use *rosbridge* for actuator/sensor operations.
+This will tell cake to disable hardware operations, and communicate with a simulation container for actuator/sensor operations.

         - Before running, make sure that Gazebo is installed.